On Consistency of Graph-based Semi-supervised Learning: MAIN RESULTS

 The Nadaraya-Watson estimator is well studied under the non-parametric framework.
-We can construct $W$ by a kernel function, that is, let $w_{ij}=K((X_i-X_j)/h_n)$, where $K$ is a nonnegative function on $\mathbb{R}^d$, and $h_n$ is a positive constant controlling the bandwidth of the kernel.
+We can construct $\bf W$ by a kernel function -- that is, let $w_{ij}=K((X_i-X_j)/h_n)$, where $K$ is a nonnegative function on $\mathbb{R}^d$, and $h_n$ is a positive constant controlling the bandwidth of the kernel.
 Let $q(X)=\mathbb{E}[Y|X]$ be the true regression function.
-The consistency of Nadaraya-Watson estimator was first proved by \cite{watson} and \cite{nada}.
-And many other researchers such as \cite{nwcon} and \cite{nwcon1} studied its asymptotic properties under different assumptions.
-Here we follow the result in \cite{dandw}.
+The consistency of Nadaraya-Watson estimator was first proved by \cite{watson,nada}.
+Many other researchers such as \cite{nwcon} and \cite{nwcon1} studied its asymptotic properties under different assumptions.
+Here, we follow the result in \cite{dandw}.
 If $h_n \to 0$, $nh_n^d \to \infty$ as $n \to \infty$, and $K$ satisfies: \begin{itemize} \item [(i)] $K$ is bounded by $k^* < \infty$; \item [(ii)] The support of $K$ is compact; \item [(iii)] $K \ge \beta I_{B}$ for some $\beta >0$ and some closed ball $B$ centered at the origin and having positive radius $\delta$, \end{itemize} then $\hat{q}_{n+a}$ converges to $q(X_{n+a})$ in probability for $a=1,\dots, m$.

-By establishing a connection between the solution of the hard criterion and Nadaraya-Watson estimator, we prove the following main theorem: \begin{theorem} Suppose that $(X_1,Y_1), (X_2,Y_2),\dots ,(X_{n+m},Y_{n+m})$ are independently and identically distributed with $Y_i$ being bounded; $h_n$ and $K$ satisfy the above conditions.
-Further, let $Z$ be the difference of two independent $X$'s, i.e. $Z=X_1-X_2$, with probability density function $g_Z(z)$.
-Assume that there exists $c>0$, such that for any $\Delta \le c$,
+By establishing a connection between the solution of the hard criterion and Nadaraya-Watson estimator, we prove the following main theorem: \begin{thm} Suppose that \\ $(X_1,Y_1),\dots ,(X_{n+m},Y_{n+m})$ are independently and identically distributed with $Y_i$ being bounded; $h_n$ and $K$ satisfy the above conditions.
+Further, we assume that the density function $\phi(\cdot)$ of $X_1$ has a compact support $\mathscr{X}$.
+And for every inner point $x$ in $\mathscr{X}$,